autobrr/autobrr.com/docs/api.md

 # autobrr API

 autobrr is a powerful automation tool.
-With the help of our API, developers can integrate and extend the functionalities of autobrr into their own applications, tools, or systems.
+With the help of our API, users and developers can integrate and extend the functionalities of autobrr into their own applications, tools, or systems.

 ## API Endpoint Reference